project-oak/oak/oak_channel/SPEC.md

 #### Message

-The invocation ID and message length is already encoded into the frame, so a byte encoded message MUST only consist of the encoded bytes:
+The invocation ID and message length is already encoded into the frame header, so an encoded message does not have a header of its own and MUST only consist of a body containing the encoded bytes of the request or response:

 ```text
  0                   1                   2                   3